 Bonus: Testimonial of a ADU homeowner/real estate broker

 An Accessory Dwelling Unit, or ADU, is a secondary unit either attached or detached to a single-family home.
 ADUs typically tap into the utilities of the primary house located on the same property.
 For a space to be considered an ADU it must have its own kitchen, living area/bedroom, and a private entrance.
-Common ways to refer to an ADU may be an in-law unit, secondary dwelling unit, granny flat, pool house, converted garage, etc.
+Common ways to refer to an ADU may be an in-law unit, secondary dwelling unit, guest house, granny flat, pool house, converted garage, etc.

 Even folks looking to help pay for reitrement are turning to ADUs as an option.
 Dashevsky observes that the industry is seeing more "seniors build ADUs with the intention of moving into the ADU and are renting out their main houses as a source of income to finance their retirement."

 The options go as far as your unique situation and imagination.
 The purpose and utility of your ADU does not have to remain stagnant; it can transform overtime to meet your circumstances.
 Perhaps your ADU starts as an office space, but then turns into a rental property.
 Whether you are wanting extra space, extra income, or both, there is a lot of initial appeal attached with ADUs.
 However, how you're going to use the space could influence whether or not you create a detached ADU or an attached ADU.
 For example, renters may appreciate some extra privacy, so if your intention is to rent then a detached ADU could be a good choice, whereas an attached ADU could perhaps serve your purposes otherwise.

 For example, in regions where the cost of living is more expensive, like California, the average cost per ADU tends to be more expensive.
 Dashevksy explains that, "in Los Angeles, you can expect costs to average about $300-$400 per square foot; so a new 500 square foot one-bedroom ADU might cost $150,000-$200,000."

 It is important to note that besides the general geographical location of your property, the cost of labor is the second most varying cost factor to take into consideration.
 The bulk of your money will be going to pay contractors and laborers.
-If you are looking to cut costs, consider the opportuity cost of taking the time to do some of the labor yourself that doesn't require specialty training.
+If you are looking to cut costs, consider the opportunity cost of taking the time to do some of the labor yourself that doesn't require specialty training.

 Another way to cut the cost of labor is to buy prefabricated ADUs.
 Prefabricated ADUs are built in a highly streamlined, factory-like process, similar to how products are developed by an assembly line.
 While prefabricated ADUs will help to mitigate the cost of labor, you will lack major customizable elements.
 ADU expert Davis adds that, "the cost (of a prefabricated ADU) can range anywhere from $15,000 kits on Amazon up to $100,000 or more for custom stick-built structures."

-Davis continues,"Whether your ADU is more high end or not, given their popularity and income potential, ADUs often pay for themselves relatively quickly if you rent them out.
+Davis continues, "Whether your ADU is more high end or not, given their popularity and income potential, ADUs often pay for themselves relatively quickly if you rent them out.
 Sometimes the income from them can cover these costs within a few years.
-And they often add instant equity, as the value of your property spikes upward given its extra living space and income potential.”
+And they often add instant equity, as the value of your property spikes upward given its extra living space and income potential."

 Davis explains this additional income source as house hacking: "Homeowners who rent out their ADU, whether long-term or to short-term vacationers, add an income stream to cover some or all of their housing costs.
 It’s a strategy known as house hacking — finding a way to reduce/eliminate your housing costs through someone else paying them.”